Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-\begin{ex} Let $\E$ be a ring spectrum over a scheme $S$ which is $\SL$-oriented in the sense of Panin-Walter (see \cite{Anan}).
-Let $X$ be a separated $S$-scheme and $v$ a virtual bundle over $X$.
-Using Thom isomorphisms attached to the $\SL$-orientation of $\E$, one obtains that the $v$-twisted $\E$-cohomology of $X$
+which is functorial in $\cL$, as both virtual locally frees sheaves have the same rank and determinant.
+One deduces the existence of an isomorphism $\Tw_X(\cL^{\otimes 2}) \simeq \un_X$ that is functorial with respect to isomorphisms in $\cL$.
+This implies the existence of $\Tw^{or}_X$ such that the square (2) commutes.
+The uniqueness follows as $\Id \times \rho_X$ is full (and the identity on objects). \end{proof}

-depends only on the pair $(\rk(v),\det(v))$.
-Moreover, it follows from \Cref{prop:Thom_line_bundles} that $\E^n(X,v)$ is functorial in $v$ with respect to isomorphisms modulo orientation.
+\begin{ex} Let $\E$ be a ring spectrum over a scheme $S$ equiped with an $\SL$-orientation $\thom$ in the sense of Panin-Walter (see \cite{Anan, DFJK}).
+Let $X$ be a separated $S$-scheme and $\mathcal{V}$ a virtual locally free sheaf on $X$.
+Let us consider the category of modules $\E-\mathrm{mod}_X$ over the monoid $\E_X$ in the monoidal category $\ho \SH(X)$.
+One then considers the canonical functors